Ontotext-AD/ontorefine-cli/commands/create.md

                             to parse the input data so that it can be represented in tabular form and additioanl options related to the project creation.
+  -a, --aliases <aliases>[,<aliases>...]
+                          Aliases for the project.
+The argument accepts multiple comma separated values.
   -h, --help              Show this help message and exit.
   -V, --version           Print version information and exit.
 ```